bugsbrog/web-sprint-challenge-advanced-react/README.md

 1. What are the main differences between a stateful and a functional component?

+Stateful Components
+Extends React.Component.
+Requires render().
+They use logic and state.
+React lifecycle methods can be used.
+Different syntax to use hooks.
+Constructors are used.

+Functional/Stateless Components
+Just a JavaScript function and has props as an argument.
+Doesn't require render().
+They have nothing to do with state.
+React lifecycle methods can't be used.
+Hooks are easily used.
+Constructors aren't used.

 2. When does a componentWillMount function be called?
 What about a componentWillUpdate?

+componentWillMount
+It is called before the render method is carried out.

+componentWillUpdate
+It is called before the component renders.

 3. Define stateful logic.

+Logic that is built into a component.
+It can be anything from a click event to a toggle state, etc.

 4. What are the three step of creating a successful test?
 What is done in each phase?
+Arrange
+   "The render method renders a React element into a virtual DOM" (lambdaschool.instructure.com).

+Act
+Use screen.getByText() to look for a specific text.
+You can also use getByLabelId() to look for a label id.
+You can use different screen than I've listed here but here is the gist of it.

+Assert
+Make sure that something has been rendered.
+Use expect().toBeInTheDocument() to see if it is in the document.
+Use expect().toBeTruthy() to see if it is true or false.
+Use expect().not.toBeFalsy() to see if it is not false.
+Use expect().toBeFalsy() to see if it is false.
+You can use different expect() than I've listed here but here is the gist of it.